 Never assume that the person responsible for the act is not willing to remove the post.
 And the question could have arisen without intent of defamation, but of an error of the user.

 Therefore, be kind but decisive, asking to see the removal of that certain content that is harming your reputation.
-In many cases this way works, as well as when it comes to removing images that are harmful to your image.
+In many cases this way works, as well as when it comes to clean up your reputation and remove harmful links.